mars0i/clj-agentscript1/README.md

 You can refer to the model from which you run `setup` and `step` functions that you've defined by using `this-as` within these function defs.
-(There are other ways to do this with step(), but then you'd have to jump through hoops to avoid using `this-as` in setup, because it's called automatically when you `new` the model, whose constructor calls `setupAndEmit()` which calls `setup()`.)
+(There are other ways to do this, but you'd have to jump through hoops to avoid using `this-as` in `setup` because it's called automatically when you `new` the model, whose constructor calls `setupAndEmit()` which calls `setup()`.)